 What Scripture is giving you assurance right now?
-For me, I keep returning to the New Testament book of Romans, specifically Chapter 8.
+For me, I keep returning to Romans, specifically chapter 8.

 These 39 Bible verses are packed with God’s promises of care and provision.
 Let’s look at some of them!

 For 50+ years, Josh McDowell Ministry has been leading seekers into a deeper knowledge of God’s truth and power.
 We offer you our accumulated knowledge and research to help you find truth and encouragement to live a healthy and whole life in Christ.